AidanHolmes/NordicRF24/NordicRF24.md

 Returns true if 16bit CRC is in use.
 Returns false if 8bit CRC is in use

 #### set_use_interrupt_data_ready(bool set)
+Specify if the interrupt should be set if data is ready.
+Set to true to activate the interrupt, false to deactivate

 #### set_use_interrupt_data_sent(bool set)
+Specify if the interrupt should be set if data has been sent Set to true to activate the interrupt, false to deactivate

 #### set_use_interrupt_max_retry(bool set)
+Specify if the interrupt should be set if the max retries has been exceeded Set to true to activate the interrupt, false to deactivate

 #### crc_enabled(bool set)
+Enable or disable CRC

 #### set_2_byte_crc(bool set)
+Set CRC to 8 or 16 bit.
+If set is true then it will use 16 bit CRC

 #### power_up(bool set)
+If set is true then then it will be powered up.
+If false then the RF24 hardware will be set to powered down state

 #### receiver(bool set)
+Set to true to act as a receiver.
+Use false to act as a transmitter.